apache/trafficcontrol/docs/source/admin/traffic_stats.rst

 **Configuring Traffic Stats:**

-	Traffic Stats’ configuration file can be found in /opt/traffic_stats/conf/traffic_stats.cfg.
+	Traffic Stats' configuration file can be found in /opt/traffic_stats/conf/traffic_stats.cfg.
 	The following values need to be configured:

 	     - *toUser:* The user used to connect to Traffic Ops